Yoga For Addiction Recovery

 - Instruction in warm-ups and formal postures

-- A relaxation period in the end
+- A relaxation period at the end

 You may also be instructed in specific breathing exercises and be offered time for meditation.

-Yoga for Recovery Poses
+Yoga for Addiction Recovery Poses

 Yoga can be gentle, vigorous, or something in between.
 Experiment with different classes, styles, and teachers until you find what feels comfortable to you.
 Some basic postures and a few of their effects are listed below.
-Postures are listed by common name followed by the Sanskrit name.
+Postures are listed by a common name followed by the Sanskrit name.
 Sanskrit is the language of yoga.

-- Mountain (Tadasana): Improves posture, creates strength, and gives a sense of groundedness (the foundation for all standing poses).
+- Mountain (Tadasana): Improves posture, creates strength and gives a sense of groundedness (the foundation for all standing poses).

 - Warrior I (Virabhadrasana): A posture of strength and stability.